Tremus/ghost_docs/docs.md

 ### Pitch

--   RAT - Ratio: This is a multiplier on the frequency of the oscillator.
+-   RAT - Ratio:This is a multiplier on the frequency of the oscillator.
 Eg. if you are playing the note A4 (440hz) and the ratio is set to 2, this will multiply the pitch to 880Hz.
--   SEM - Semitones
+-   SEM - Semitone: Stepped pitch offset in semitones
--   FIN - Fine - Control cents
+-   FIN - Fine: Stepped pitch offset in cents
--   TUN - Tune - Course semitone control
+-   TUN - Tune: Smooth pitch offset in fractional semitones.
+Can be used to offset pitch at a higher resolution than cents eg. 0.0001 semitones (0.01 ct)

 ### Unison